 A Level Photography

 Show us the world as you experience it.
-By studying photography, you’ll learn how other photographers communicate their world – exploring their ideas and feelings, in contrast to your own.
-As you build your skills in a range of darkroom, film-based and digital techniques, you will develop your ideas to create work that connects with others.
+By studying photography you’ll learn how other photographers communicate their world – exploring their ideas and feelings, in contrast to your own.
+As you build your knowledge and skills in a range of traditional darkroom, film-based and digital techniques, you will develop your own ideas and themes to create photography that connects with others.

 Why St Mary’s